Ignite Tech Academy

 Every week, a real build.

-Weeks 1–3 teach you to program in C and how computers actually execute code.
-Weeks 4–11 cover how hardware communicates: sensors, displays, audio, Bluetooth, WiFi, and cameras.
-Week 12 is your capstone — an AI personal assistant, built by you.
+Week 1 gets you fluent in C. Week 2 covers how computers actually execute your code.
+Weeks 3–11 are hands-on hardware — sensors, displays, audio, RTOS, Bluetooth, WiFi, and cameras.
+Week 12 is your capstone: a working AI assistant, built by you.

 WK 01